RBitca88/Step-Java/README.txt

-This is an initial test of readme file.
-Will add content later.
+Step It java course.
+Java is an awesome programming language.